stargate/stargate/DEV_GUIDE.md

 The `starctl` script respects the `JAVA_OPTS` environment variable.
 For example, to set a Java system property with spaces in its value, run `starctl` as shown below.
-Note the double quotes embedded in the environment var value - it is re-evalutated (once) as a `bash` token before being passed to the JVM.
+Note the double quotes embedded in the environment var value - it is re-evaluated (once) as a `bash` token before being passed to the JVM.
 This is required to break the single value of `JAVA_OPTS` into a sequence of tokens.
 This kind of processing is not required for ordinary command line arguments, therefore they do not need any extra quoting.